MAD9137/f2024/docs/modules/week12/README.md

 By the end of this week, students will:

-- Setup and customize Collection Views, and Alert Controllers
+- Use authentication to make a URL request
-- Display maps with MapKit
+- Make a URL request using a RESTful IPA
-- Create looping functionality with Timers
+- Delay code execution and create looping functionality with Timers

 ## Assessments Assigned